h-v-smacker/maple/README.md

 ## Bonemeal

-If you are using the bonemeal mod, add this to mods.lua to enable mapple support:
+If you are using the bonemeal mod, add this to mods.lua to enable maple support:

 ```
 if minetest.get_modpath("maple") then